 Westbrook is a medium-sized city located in the state of Maine.
-With a population of 19,074 people and four constituent neighborhoods, Westbrook is the 12th largest community in Maine.
+With a population of 20,572 people and five constituent neighborhoods, Westbrook is the tenth largest community in Maine.

 Also of interest is that Westbrook has more people living here who work in computers and math than 95% of the places in the US.

+Westbrook is a somewhat ethnically-diverse city.
 The people who call Westbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westbrook residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westbrook include Irish, English, French, Italian, and German.
+Important ancestries of people in Westbrook include Irish, English, French, Italian, and French Canadian.

 The most common language spoken in Westbrook is English.
-Other important languages spoken here include Arabic and French.
+Other important languages spoken here include French and Arabic.